University Studies - Mathematics and Natural Science and Computer Science (AS)

 - Analyze concepts of physical and biological science to evaluate scientific information and solve scientific problems.

 Courses in this major focus on the study of mathematical and quantitative reasoning skills and apply the facts and principles that form the foundations of living and non-living systems.
 Students recognize and utilize the methodologies of science as investigative tools, as well as the limitations of science.
 Students use basic mathematical skills to solve numerical problems encountered in daily life, and more advanced skills for applications in the physical and life sciences.
 Students completing this area may be interested in the following baccalaureate majors: astronomy, biological sciences, chemistry, computer science, engineering, geography, geology, mathematics, oceanography, physical science, and physics.
-Students must complete a minimum of three units, or one course, in Mathematics, and a minimum of three units, or one course, in Natural Science or Computer Science.
-The remaining units may be taken from any category.

 Note: All courses must be completed with a letter grade of “C” or higher or “Pass.”